-Planned Activities The Austin Housing Finance Corporation (AHFC) will oversee the TBRA program and will contract with The Housing Authority of the City of Austin (HACA) to administer the

-Activities program.

-11 Project Name Architectural Barrier Removal (ABR) Program - Renter
+Project Title Architectural Barrier Removal (ABR) Program - Renter

+Project ID 11

-Target Area Throughout the City of Austin
+Target Areas Throughout the City of Austin

-Goals Supported Renter Assistance
+Annual Goals Supported Renter Assistance

-Needs Addressed Renter Assistance
+Priority Need(s) Addressed Renter Assistance

-Funding CDBG: \$185,000

-Description The Architectural Barrier Removal (ABR) program for renters - The ABR program for renters modifies or retrofits the living quarters of eligible, low-income elderly and disabled renters.
+Description The Architectural Barrier Removal (ABR) program for renters modifies or retrofits the living quarters of eligible, low-income elderly and disabled renters.
 ABR increases the accessibility of the residences through the removal of architectural barriers in their homes.
 ABR modifications will allow clients to remain in their homes and increase self-sufficiency.

-Target Date 9/30/2021
+Target Date 09/30/23

+Expected Resources CDBG: \$174,324

-Estimate the number and type of families that will benefit from the proposed activities Rental units rehabilitated: 7 Household Units
+Estimate the number and Rental units rehabilitated: 7 Household Housing Units.

+types of families that will

+benefit from the proposed

+activities

 Location Description Throughout the City of Austin

-Planned Activities The ABR program for rentals - Physical improvements in rental housing units that are limited to those improvements designed to remove the material and architectural barriers that restrict mobility and accessibility, and that are considered to be part of the structure and permanently fixed such as wheelchair ramps, handrails and more.
+Planned Activities Physical improvements in rental housing units that are limited to improvements that remove the material and architectural barriers that restrict mobility and accessibility, and that are part of the structure and permanently fixed such as wheelchair ramps, handrails and more.

-12 Project Name Down Payment Assistance (DPA)

-Target Area Throughout the City of Austin

-Goals Supported Homebuyer Assistance